Northeast China: Folk dance and sports

 Errenzhuan, yangge, Jilin opera and stilts are popular forms of traditional entertainment in Northeast China.
 "Northeastern Cradle Song" is an example of the folk songs of this region.

 Because of its climatic conditions, Northeast China is the base for China's winter sports.
 Ice hockey and ice skating athletes often come from or were educated in Northeast China.

+Film, music, and literature

+In 2019, the term Dongbei renaissance was coined by the rapper Gem to describe a revival in interest in the culture of the Northeast after his song Yelang Disco went viral.
+Artwork associated with the Dongbei renaissance often incorporates nostalgia for the "corny" aesthetics of the 1970s boom period of the Northeast, self-deprecating humor, and speculations on the decline and potential future of the economically depressed region.
+Notable works associated with the movement include Shuang Xuetao's fiction collection Moses on the Plain and the Diao Yinan film Black Coal, Thin Ice.